-Description 2021 data 2022 data Notes Waste of Raytheon Technologies' facilities certified under the Green Business Certification Inc.'s Total Resource Use and Efficiency (TRUE) zero-waste certification program 20 14 The number of certifications is down from 2021 due to sit changes in site waste streams and recycling services.
-Amount of hazardous waste generated (tons) 22,300 22,500 % of hazardous waste that is recycled 24% 24% Waste (continued) % reduction in waste sent to landfill and incineration since 2019 24% 22% Raytheon Technologies selected a 2019 baseline for its wa impacted by COVID-19.
-Our landfill/incineration waste red commercial aviation.
-We anticipate that those reductions our progress against our 2025 goal.
-Amount of waste sent to landfill and incineration (tons) 26,300 27,700 % of waste sent to landfill and incineration 30% 28% % of waste sent to landfill 17% 15% Total waste generated (tons) 87,300 99,900 Total waste intensity (tons/\$M revenue) 1.36 1.49 Waste generation increased in 2022 primarily due to incre businesses, as well as increased waste generation, which v to 2021. % implementation of 11 waste best management practices (BMPs) 56% 74% All 11 waste BMPs apply to sites that generate 150 tons or Water Total potable water consumed (K gallons) 1,502,000 1,551,700 Water use intensity (K gallons/\$M revenue) 23.3 23.1 % implementation of nine water best management practices (BMPs) 50% 72% Reflects implementation of nine water BMPs.
-All nine wat gallons or more of potable water per year. % reduction of water consumption since 2019 19% 15% Raytheon Technologies selected a 2019 baseline for its wa impacted by COVID-19.
-Our water consumption reductior aviation.
-We anticipate that those reductions will erode as progress against our 2025 goal.
-Environmental compliance Total monetary value of fines \$21,700 \$209,700 Of the total fines during the reporting period, one fine wa generators for non-emergency purposes while conducting infrastructure repairs at a Puerto Rico facility. of reportable spills 0 1 Quantity recovered from reportable spills (kg) 0 4.5 of facilities/sites with ISO 14001/RC 14001 certification 53 49 Number of certified sites in 2022 was impacted by divestit % achievement of on-time completion of correction actions N/A 92% 2022 is the first year disclosing this metric to represent pro completion of corrective actions.
+Description 2021 data 2022 data Notes Waste of Raytheon Technologies' facilities certified under the Green Business Certification Inc.'s Total Resource Use and Efficiency (TRUE) zero-waste certification program 20 14 The number of certifications is down from 2021 due to site closures, disruptions from the COVID-19 pandemic and changes in site waste streams and recycling services.
+Amount of hazardous waste generated (tons) 22,300 22,500 % of hazardous waste that is recycled 24% 24% Waste (continued) % reduction in waste sent to landfill and incineration since 2019 24% 22% Raytheon Technologies selected a 2019 baseline for its waste goal rather than 2020 because 2020 levels were impacted by COVID-19.
+Our landfill/incineration waste reductions are due in part to the impacts of COVID-19 on commercial aviation.
+We anticipate that those reductions will erode as travel increases, and will continue to monitor our progress against our 2025 goal.
+Amount of waste sent to landfill and incineration (tons) 26,300 27,700 % of waste sent to landfill and incineration 30% 28% % of waste sent to landfill 17% 15% Total waste generated (tons) 87,300 99,900 Total waste intensity (tons/\$M revenue) 1.36 1.49 Waste generation increased in 2022 primarily due to increased production and recovery in our commercial aviation businesses, as well as increased waste generation, which was only partially offset by increased revenues compared to 2021. % implementation of 11 waste best management practices (BMPs) 56% 74% All 11 waste BMPs apply to sites that generate 150 tons or more of waste per year.
+Water Total potable water consumed (K gallons) 1,502,000 1,551,700 Water use intensity (K gallons/\$M revenue) 23.3 23.1 % implementation of nine water best management practices (BMPs) 50% 72% Reflects implementation of nine water BMPs.
+All nine water BMPs apply to sites consuming a minimum of five million gallons or more of potable water per year. % reduction of water consumption since 2019 19% 15% Raytheon Technologies selected a 2019 baseline for its water goal rather than 2020 because 2020 levels were impacted by COVID-19.
+Our water consumption reductions are due in part to the impacts of COVID-19 on commercial aviation.
+We anticipate that those reductions will erode as travel increases, and we will continue to monitor our progress against our 2025 goal.
+Environmental compliance Total monetary value of fines \$21,700 \$209,700 Of the total fines during the reporting period, one fine was for \$200,000 associated with operation of emergency generators for non-emergency purposes while conducting electrical grid repairs as part of post-hurricane infrastructure repairs at a Puerto Rico facility. of reportable spills 0 1 Quantity recovered from reportable spills gallons 0 450,000 of facilities/sites with ISO 14001/RC 14001 certification 53 49 Number of certified sites in 2022 was impacted by divestitures, closures and changing customer requirements. % achievement of on-time completion of correction actions N/A 92% 2022 is the first year disclosing this metric to represent progress against the goal to achieve 100% of on-time completion of corrective actions.